-Türkiye's sovereign debt ratings have been subject to various downgrades recently and might be further downgraded.
-For example, on 14 June 2019, Türkiye's foreign currency long-term credit rating was downgraded to "B1" (with a negative outlook) from "Ba3" (with a negative outlook) by Moody's.
+On 14 June 2019, Türkiye's foreign currency long-term credit rating was downgraded to "B1" (with a negative outlook) from "Ba3" (with a negative outlook) by Moody's.
 On 12 July 2019, Fitch downgraded Türkiye's long-term foreign currency issuer default credit rating to "BB-" (with a negative outlook) from "BB" (with a negative outlook) and long-term local currency issuer default credit rating to "BB-" (with a negative outlook) from "BB+" (with a negative outlook).
 On 1 November 2019, Fitch revised the outlook of Türkiye from negative to stable, following up on 12 November 2019 with a similar outlook change on certain Turkish banks (including the Bank).
 On 21 February 2020, Fitch affirmed Türkiye's longterm foreign currency issuer default rating at "BB-" (with a stable outlook).
 On 21 August 2020, Fitch revised the outlook on Türkiye's long-term foreign currency issuer default rating from stable to negative.
 On 11 September 2020, Moody's further reduced Türkiye's foreign currency long-term credit rating to "B2" (with a negative outlook).
 On 19 February 2021, Fitch revised the outlook on Türkiye's long-term foreign currency issuer default credit rating from negative to stable; however, the outlook was returned to negative on 2 December 2021.
 On 3 December 2021, Moody's affirmed Türkiye's sovereign rating at "B2" (with a negative outlook).
 On 11 February 2022, Fitch downgraded Türkiye's long-term foreign currency issuer default credit rating to "B+" (with a negative outlook), which was followed on 8 July 2022 by a further downgrade to "B" (with a negative outlook).
 On 12 August 2022, Moody's downgraded Türkiye's sovereign rating to "B3" (with a stable outlook).
 On 17 March 2023, Fitch affirmed Türkiye's long-term foreign currency issuer default rating at "B" (with a negative outlook).
+On 3 May 2024, S&P Global Ratings Europe Limited ("S&P") raised its unsolicited long-term sovereign credit ratings on Türkiye to "B+" from "B".
+The outlook remained positive.
+On 8 March 2024, Fitch upgraded Türkiye's sovereign rating to "B+" from "B", and the outlook to "Positive" from "Stable".
 Note that references to Moody's and Fitch in this paragraph might refer to the applicable affiliate of Moody's and Fitch as defined herein.